OpenTermsArchive/contrib-versions/Myspace/Privacy Policy.md

         *   Device location (including GPS and longitude and latitude location information)
         *   Other information that you choose to share with Myspace

-        We may supplement or otherwise combine the information we collect directly through the Myspace Services with information received or collected from IMH affiliates or other third parties .
+        We may supplement or otherwise combine the information we collect directly through the Myspace Services with information received or collected from IMH affiliates or other third parties.

         Myspace will treat any information received from third parties (including providers of Third-Party Linked Services) as set forth in this Policy.
 However, the information practices of third parties are not governed by this Policy.
 Myspace cannot control the treatment of your information by third parties and we are not responsible for their privacy practices, which may differ from those described in this Policy.
 We encourage you to review the privacy policies and terms of service of any such third parties prior to choosing to integrate and/or install them on your Account or disclosing information to them.
 If you have any questions regarding a third party's information practices, you must contact the relevant entity directly.

-        For additional details regarding how the IMH affiliates collect, use, and share information, please consult IMH’s privacy policy here.
+        For additional details regarding how the IMH affiliates collect, use, and share information, please consult IMH’s privacy policy here and here.

         **Information We Receive From Other Third Parties**